mattlianje/pin/README.md

 <img src="pix/pin-real-world-lr.svg">

 This represents a synthetic med/large production codebase.
-You have a bunch of data-models mapped to storage engines (more or less explicitly), and processing functions.
+You have a bunch of data-models mapped to storage engines (more or less explicitly), and processing functions scattered across modules.

 Developers will often work on one part, without knowing what goes on in the others.